nanoc/nanoc.app/content/contributing.md

 5. Make sure you have received the permissions to do all of the steps below.
 If you haven’t , let me (Denis) know and I’ll set you up.
 You’ll need GitHub push privileges, RubyGems push privileges, IRC channel operator access, and web site push access.

+### Releasing the new version

+Once the preparation is complete, the new version can be released.
 To release a new version of nanoc, follow these steps:

 2. Build the gem (<kbd>gem build nanoc.gemspec</kbd>).